Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Loading.md

     };
     ```

-2. Use the style to create a loading and add it to parent:
+2. Use the style to create a Loading and add it to parent:

     ```cs
     utilityBasicLoading = new Loading(style);